Bash: Append to File

 >> redirection operator appends the output to a given file.

-There are a number of commands that you can use to print text to the standard output and redirect it to the file, with
+There are a number of commands that you can use to print text to the standard output and redirect it to the file.
+The two most commonly used commands for this purpose are

-To append text to a file, specify the name of the file after the redirection operator:
+To append text to a file, run the command that prints the text and specify the name of the file after the redirection operator:

 echo "this is a new line" >> file.txt